-It is expected that a future station will include at least one dipole buried to a depth of $\sim$\SI{10}{m} to observe the distinct neutrino signature of a double pulse from a neutrino event (the second pulse is due to reflections off the air-firn surface and is only produced by radio emission from within the ice) \cite{Anker:2019zcx}. \autoref{fig:DipoleWaveform} shows an example of the relative timing of the waveforms generated by a station with downward facing LPDAs and a fat dipole buried at a depth of \SI{10}{m}.
+It is expected that a future station will include at least one dipole buried to a depth of $\sim$\SI{10}{m} to observe the distinct neutrino signature of a double pulse from a neutrino event (the second pulse is due to reflections off the firn-air surface and is only produced by radio emission from within the ice) \cite{Anker:2019zcx}.
+The right panel of \autoref{fig:DipoleWaveform} provides a sketch of the relevant signal propagation paths from the shower cascade of the neutrino interaction.
+The firn-air surface is assume flat so that the reflection angle is the same as the incidence angle.
+Since the typically large distance to the neutrino vertex (> 200 m) is much larger than the distances between the antenna elements on a single detector station, the direct dipole and LPDA rays, and the reflected dipole ray prior to reaching the surface, are nearly parallel to each other.
+Due to this feature, the reconstructed arrival direction of the direct LPDA ray (the arrival zenith angle is indicated by $\theta$) can be used as a proxy for the arrival direction of the direct dipole ray.
+The left panel of \autoref{fig:DipoleWaveform} shows an example of the relative timing of the waveforms generated by a station with downward facing LPDAs and a fat dipole buried at a depth of \SI{10}{m}.
 The time difference between the two pulses in a dipole channel is $T_{2P}$, the signal time difference between the earliest arrival time in the LPDA and the first pulse in the dipole is $T_{DiL}$.
 Anthropogenic and cosmic ray radio signals that propagate through the atmosphere prior to entering the ice do not generate double pulse structures with time delays smaller than \SI{100}{ns}.